Maeve Brennan: Posthumous publications and commemoration

 The discovery and publication of The Visitor also helped to revive interest in Brennan.
 She was also mentioned in Roddy Doyle's book Rory and Ita as a cousin of his mother who stayed with his family and wrote book reviews for The New Yorker in the garden.

 In 2004, Angela Bourke's biography Maeve Brennan: Homesick at the New Yorker was published.
 In it, Bourke speculates that Brennan may have been the inspiration for the character Holly Golightly in Truman Capote's novella Breakfast at Tiffany's (1958).
 The two had worked together at both Harper's Bazaar and The New Yorker.

 In September 2013 Eamon Morrissey wrote and performed the play "Maeve's House" at the Abbey Theatre in Dublin.
 Many of Brennan's stories were set in her childhood home at 48 Cherryfield Avenue, Ranelagh, Dublin.
 Morrissey later lived in this house and he eventually met Brennan in New York.
 The play is about the writer, her work, the house, and their fleeting meeting.
 It is a one-man show.

+In 2016, the Irish literary magazine and publisher The Stinging Fly republished The Springs of Affection with an introduction by Anne Enright.
+This was followed in January 2017 by The Long-Winded Lady, with a new introduction by Belinda McKeon.

+In 2021 Brennan was included in the anthology "All Strangers Here", a collection of writing by authors who lived in Department of Foreign Affairs and Trade missions abroad (either as diplomats or their family members).

+On 6 January 2024, a commemorative plaque was unveiled to honour Maeve Brennan at 48 Cherryfield Avenue, Ranelagh, Dublin, her "memory palace", where she lived from 1921, aged four until her family moved to America in 1934.

+On 25 January 2024, The Long-Winded Lady, a collection of Brennan’s New Yorker columns, written from the 1950s to early 1980s, introduced by Sinéad Gleeson, was published.